narwhalacademy/zebra-crossing/README.md

 #### Update all the things

-- When you get a notification to update your operating system (on your mobile or computer), do it right away.
+- When you get a notification to update your operating system (on your mobile or computer), do it as soon as you can.
 - Same for apps (mobile + computer).
 - Check occasionally for firmware updates for your router (and other Internet-connected devices).